reidpr/quac/sphinx/timeseries.rst

   value of these cells are important; that is, you must use *both* the specified names as well as the specified column numbers.

-* Columns A (*date*) and B (the value column, named anything that doesn't clash) contain the time series of interest.
+* Columns A (*date*) and following columns, until the header is blank, contain the time series of interest.

   * The *date* column is a monotonically increasing list of dates.
 They do not have to be any regular interval.

-    * If the sequence has gaps, the value for a given date

-  * The value column is floating-point value corresponding to the given date.
+  * The value columns are floating-point value corresponding to the given date.
+The can have any header names other than as otherwise specified.

     * Leave a cell blank to indicate no data for that date.